MatildaSif/NLP2025/README.md

 #### Generic_LLM_response.py
    - Create a txt-file called .env (with no file-type-name shown) and place it in the folder with the script.
 This file should not be pushed to GitHub.
    - OR Create a file named api_key.txt in the project folder and paste in your API key. --> RECOMMENDED.
-   - Now return to the Installation instructions
+   - Now return to the #installation instructions

 #### Finetuned_LLM_response.py
    - A machine with GPUs is required for this file to run.
 It take a long time so be patient, even with the GPUs.
 We ran the script using 3 GPUs.
-   - Now return to the Installation instructions.
+   - Now return to the #installation instructions.

 #### 7_Elephant_sycophancy_scorers.py
    - You need a key.txt file at the NLP2025 level with your API key that begins with sk-proj-